And now for something completely different....

 |

-This travelogue will document our journey from the UK to the Gambia with the Banjul Challenge 2018 and explore the human rights issues affecting the countries through which we travel.
+This travelogue documents our journey from the UK to the Gambia with the Banjul Challenge 2018 and explores the human rights issues affecting the countries through which we travel.

 The Banjul challenge is the longest banger rally in the world.
 Teams leave the UK every December and head south through Morocco, Western Sahara, Mauritania and Senegal, arriving in Banjul in The Gambia.
 The journey is approximately 3700 mile and crosses the Sahara desert.
 On arrival all the rally vehicles are auctioned in aid of the Gambian National Olympic Committee (GNOC) and the association of Small scale Enterprises in Tourism (ASSET) who each receive 20% of the funds raised and the balance is distributed among local small businesses, NGOs, schools, etc.